 Cathedral Cove beach was really beautiful, because of our early start we seemed to get there at the perfect time of day when it was almost deserted.
 Waking up for sunrise really has its perks!
 It was a really warm, sunny day so we attempted a little swimming, although the world was warm, the water was a little on the chilly side.
 Fingers crossed for warmer waters in Australia!

 All in all, an awesome way to spend the day!
 It made us feel really excited to go home and re-watch ALL of the films.
-Super nerds we were!
-I certainly felt a new appreciation for the making of the films now knowing the amount of detail that goes into each scene.
+I certainly felt a new appreciation for the making of the films now knowing the amount of detail that went into each scene.

 We’ve been working our way through the films again, its super cool to recognise parts of the set and know which Hobbit children are in fact Peter Jackson’s kids!
 Having done the tour really puts a lot of the films into context and you really feel such a sense of appreciation in Peter Jackson’s directing capability.